 In this section, provide a trend analysis, an overview of the State's roadside inspection program, and projected goals for FY 2021 - 2023.
-The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
-This data is not editable during Years 2 and 3.

 Note: In completing this section, do NOT include border enforcement inspections.
 Border Enforcement activities will be captured in a separate section if applicable.